Blanche Bruce: Career

-Bruce taught school and attended for two years Oberlin College in Oberlin, Ohio.
+Bruce attended Oberlin College for two years in Oberlin, Ohio.
 He next worked as a steamboat porter on the Mississippi River.
 In 1864, he moved to Hannibal, Missouri, where he established a school for black children.

 In 1868, during Reconstruction, Bruce relocated to Bolivar near Cleveland in northwestern Mississippi, at which he purchased a Mississippi Delta plantation.
 He became a wealthy landowner of several thousand acres in the Mississippi Delta.
 He was appointed to the positions of Tallahatchie County registrar of voters and tax assessor before he won an election for sheriff in Bolivar County.
 He later was elected to other county positions, including tax collector and supervisor of education, while he also edited a local newspaper.
 He became sergeant-at-arms for the Mississippi State Senate in 1870.

 In February 1874, Bruce was elected to the U.S. Senate, the second African American to serve in the upper house of Congress.
 On February 14, 1879, Bruce presided over the U.S. Senate, becoming the first African American (and the only former slave) to have done so.
 In 1880, James Z. George, a Confederate Army veteran and member of the Democratic Party, was elected to succeed Bruce.
+After his Senate term expired, Bruce remained in Washington, D.C., secured a succession of Republican patronage jobs and stumped for Republican candidates across the country.
+He acquired a large townhouse and summer home, and presided over black high society.

-At the 1880 Republican National Convention in Chicago, Bruce became the first African American to win any votes for national office at a major party's nominating convention, with eight votes for vice president.
+At the 1880 Republican National Convention in Chicago, Bruce became the first African American to win any votes for national office at a major party's nominating convention, with eight votes for Vice President.
 The presidential nominee that year was Ohio's James A. Garfield, who narrowly won election over the Democrat Winfield Scott Hancock.

+In 1881, Bruce was appointed by President Garfield as Register of the Treasury.
+He was the first African American to have his signature featured on U.S. paper currency.

+In early 1889, politically connected blacks lobbied for Bruce to receive a Cabinet appointment in the Harrison administration.
+Said one newspaper: "Bruce is a man of respectable ability, and has, perhaps, more than any other man of his race who has sat in Congress, the respect of those with whom he served.

 Bruce served by appointment as the District of Columbia recorder of deeds from 1890 to 1893.
 A Philadelphia newspaper reported his appointment in 1890, but persistent claims that his salary was $30,000 a year are not substantiated by any primary records.
 He also served on the District of Columbia Board of Trustees of Public Schools from 1892 to 1895.
 He was a participant in the March 5, 1897 meeting to celebrate the memory of Frederick Douglass and the American Negro Academy led by Alexander Crummell.
 He was appointed as Register of the Treasury a second time in 1897 by President William McKinley and served until his death from diabetes complications in 1898.

-Relationship with other African Americans

-On the Bruce plantation in Mississippi, black sharecroppers lived in "flimsy wooden shacks," working in oppressive conditions similar to those on white-owned estates.

-After his Senate term expired, Bruce remained in Washington, D.C., secured a succession of Republican patronage jobs and stumped for Republican candidates across the country.
-He acquired a large townhouse and summer home, and presided over black high society.